NETWAYS/check_interfaces/README.md

 #### Prerequisites for FreeBSD

 ```
-$ sudo pkg install automake gcc net-snmp
+sudo pkg install automake gcc net-snmp
 ```

 To build:
 ```
-$ autoreconf
+autoreconf
-$ ./configure --prefix=/usr/local #works, but you should have your own plugins-dir!
+./configure --prefix=/usr/local   ## works, but you should have your own plugins-dir
-$ make
+make
-$ sudo make install #optional
+sudo make install   ## optional
 ```

 ### Usage